fwoerister/ckanext-versioned-mongodatastore/README.rst

 ckanext-mongodatastore
 ======================

 The MongoDatastore is a datastore implementation for CKAN, that uses MongoDB for storing data records.
 One aspect of this implementation is, that it follows the `RDA Recommendations for Data Citation <https://doi.org/10.15497/RDA00016>`_.
 This guarantiees citability for every query that is submited to this datastore implementation.
+In addition this extension is capable of pulling datasets from an existing datasource (e.g. a relational database) into the datastore.
+All that is required is an implementation of the IDataSource interface.
+This extension comes with an Postgre DataSource implementation as a proof of concept.

 .. image:: images/BigPicture.png